 How do I recognise a souslik?

 They are diurnal, meaning active during the day, so can be directly observed.
 Living socially, they create large colonies so many individuals can be observed at one time.
 They spend their time foraging, running, defending their territory, grooming, digging new burrows and standing guard.
 Their large eyes are placed high on their heads and combined with standing high on their back legs, the sousliks are well adapted to stand and look over grass for potential predators.
 When threatened, they alarm to notify others in the colony of the danger.
-This can lead to many individuals standing up and observing across the colony - quite a sight!
+This can lead to many individuals standing up and checking out what‘s happening the colony - quite a sight!

 Sousliks dig extensive burrow systems to sleep and hibernate in.
 They have powerful legs and sharp claws which make them perfect diggers.
 They create two types of entrances to their holes, oblique and perpendicular to the ground, both around 5-6cm wide.
 They can be found in open spaces as well as at the base of trees or buildings.